MohamedBadwy360/Board-Games-API/README.md

 ## `Summary`

-This is `REST API` implementing `CRUD` operations for `Board Games` to feed a Board Games Club Website.
+This is a `REST API` implementing `CRUD` operations for `Board Games` to feed a Board Games Club Website.

 I used `ASP.NET Core`, `SQL Server` and `Entity Framework`.

-I used `Database-First Approach` to create database and models to represent the database schema in C#.
+I used the `Database-First Approach` to create a database and models to represent the database schema in C#.

 The dataset is from Kaggle, an online community of data scientists that hosts several publicly accessible data sets for education and training purposes.